rschreijer/lutung/README.md

 		false);
 ```

+<a name="dependencies"></a>
 Dependencies
 ------------
-If you use Maven, the [pom file](pom.xml) should help you with this.
-If you are not
-using Maven, make sure to put the following libraries (and their dependencies)
-on your classpath:
+If you're not using Maven, here's a list of dependencies.
+Just make sure these jar files are on your classpath:
 * [google-gson](https://code.google.com/p/google-gson/)
 * [Apache Http Components](http://hc.apache.org/index.html)
 * [Apache Commons IO](http://commons.apache.org/proper/commons-io/)